hitthecodelabs/NordicTranslator-GPT-PALM/README.md

 )
 json_output_gpt = title_response.choices[0].message.content.strip()
 ```
-3. Bonus: Calculating number of tokens in a prompt
+3. Bonus: Calculating number of tokens in a prompt.

 The function `num_tokens_from_string` takes a string (the prompt) and an encoding name.
 It first tries to get the encoding directly using tiktoken.get_encoding.